GuusKemperman/GuusKemperman.github.io/_posts/2024-10-07-runtime-reflection.md

 > *Runtime reflection: the ability to dynamically inspect, access, and modify an object's type information, properties, and methods at runtime, enabling features like serialization, scripting integration, and editor tooling.*

 I wrote a custom runtime reflection system for Coral Engine.
-The reflection system is capable of reflecting classes (both C\++ classes and [fictional types](#fictional-types)), their constructors, baseclasses, fields and functions.
+The reflection system is capable of reflecting classes (both C\++ classes and [fictional types](#fictional-types)), their constructors, base classes, fields and functions.

 ## Reflecting API